List of companies of Kenya

 Kenya is a country in East Africa and a founding member of the East African Community (EAC).
 Its capital and largest city is Nairobi.
 The capital, Nairobi, is a regional commercial hub.
 The economy of Kenya is the largest by GDP in East and Central Africa.
-Agriculture is a major employer; the country traditionally exports tea and coffee and has more recently begun to export fresh flowers to Europe.
+Agriculture is a major employer; the country traditionally exports tea and coffee, and has more recently begun to export fresh flowers to Europe.
 The service industry is also a major economic driver.
-Additionally, Kenya is a member of the East African Community trading bloc.
+Kenya is a member of the East African Community trading bloc.

 Notable firms

 This list includes notable companies with primary headquarters located in the country.
 The industry and sector follow the Industry Classification Benchmark taxonomy.
 Organizations which have ceased operations are included and noted as defunct.